plone/plone.contentrules/plone/contentrules/README.txt

   True
   >>> testRule.__parent__ is None
   True

-The user interface will obtain a rule manager for the current context when it needs to retrieve or modify rules for that context.

-  >>> from plone.contentrules.engine.interfaces import IRuleManager
-  >>> context = MyContent()

-  >>> localRuleManager = IRuleManager(context)

 The rule manager acts as a container.
 Note that __setitem__() is not implemented.
 Instead, you should use saveRule(), which takes care of assigning